Balance Druid Midnight Playstyle and Rotation Guide

 2. Starfire

-3. Apply Moonfire, Sunfire and Stellar Flare (if talented) to the target
+3. Apply Moonfire and Sunfire to the target

-5. Use Celestial Alignment or Incarnation: Chosen of Elune
+5. Use Celestial Alignment or Incarnation: Chosen Of Elune paired with trinkets, racial abilities, and a potion.

-6. Use Starsurge or Starfall as much as you are able to in order to dump Astral Power before Convoke
+6. Use Starsurge as much as you are able to in order to dump Astral Power before Convoke

-8. Spend remaining Astral Power and proceed with normal rotation.
+8. Spend your remaining Astral Power and proceed with normal rotation.

 Keeper of the Grove Opener: